codeigniter4/devstarter/README.md

 ##Installation & updates

-`composer create-project codeigniter4/devstarter` then `composer update` whenever you want to pull the latest updates.
+`composer create-project codeigniter4/devstarter -s dev` then `composer update` whenever you want to pull the latest updates.

+**Compare your `app/Config` folder to that inside `vendor/codeigniter4/codeigniter4/app/Config`, as there could be changes in the latter that need to be copied into yours.**

 ##Setup